oconnor663/jacko.io/posts/async_two.md

 [background_thread]: playground://async_playground/sleep_one_thread.rs

 What we're seeing here is an important architectural fact about how async Rust works.
-Futures "in the middle", like `JobFuture` and `JoinFuture`, don't really need to "know" anything about how the event loop works.
+Futures "in the middle", like `FooFuture` and `JoinFuture`, don't really need to "know" anything about how the event loop works.
 But "leaf" futures like `SleepFuture` need to coordinate closely with the event loop to schedule wakeups.
 This is why writing runtime-agnostic async libraries is hard.